 Use a sharp knife to remove the rind and leaves, then cut as desired, removing the core as needed.

 - 3 Ingredient Healthy Pineapple Banana Smoothie - In the Kids Kitchen

 - Fresh Grilled Pineapple - Rachel's Crafted Life

-Radishes are a root vegetable and are often eaten raw on salads.
+Radishes are root vegetables and are often eaten raw on salads.
 Radishes have a sharp spicy flavor.